youssefHosni/Data-Science-Interview-Questions-Answers/README.md

 [![GitHub stars](https://img.shields.io/github/stars/youssefHosni/Data-Science-Interview-Questions-Answers.svg?style=social&label=Star)](https://GitHub.com/youssefHosni/Data-Science-Interview-Questions-Answers/stargazers/)

-I started an intuitve on LinkedIn in which I post a daily data science interview questions.
-For better access the questions and answers will be updated in this repo.
+I started an initiative on LinkedIn in which I post daily data science interview questions.
+For better access, the questions and answers will be updated in this repo.
-The questions can be divided into six categoreies: machine learning questions, deep learning questions, statstics questions, propbability questions, python questions and resume based questions.
-If you would like to partcipate in this questions and answers follow me on [LinkedIn](https://www.linkedin.com/in/youssef-hosni-b2960b135/)
+The questions can be divided into six categories: machine learning questions, deep learning questions, statistics questions, probability questions, python questions, and resume-based questions.
+If you would like to participate in this questions and answers follow me on [LinkedIn](https://www.linkedin.com/in/youssef-hosni-b2960b135/)

-I started an intuitive on LinkedIn in May 2022 in which I am posting daily data science interview questions and the answers I got on each post I summarize them and post on the next day in another post.
+I started an intuitive on LinkedIn in May 2022 in which I post daily data science interview questions and the answers I got on each post I summarize them and post on the next day in another post.
 The questions are prepared by me, in addition to others that I received from my connections on LinkedIn.
 You are more than welcome to send me questions on my [LinkedIn](https://www.linkedin.com/in/youssef-hosni-b2960b135/) profile or email me &lt;Youssef.Hosni95@outlook.com&gt;.

 The main goal of this intuitive is to revise the basics of data science, be prepared for your next interview, and know what are the expected questions in a data science interview.
 For better access, the questions and answers are gathered here in this GitHub repository and in these [medium articles](https://youssefraafat57.medium.com/list/data-science-interview-questions-6789a80bdb14).
 They will be updated with new questions daily.